-Orientation for the MSA Class of 2014 will begin at 9:00 am on Thursday, June 27, 2013 and continue through Friday, June 28th on Centennial Campus (map), in Venture 2 Building, Suite 450.
+Orientation for the MSA Class of 2015 will begin at 9:00 am on Tuesday, June 23, 2015 and continue through Wednesday, June 24 on Centennial Campus (map).
 Attendance is mandatory.
 The orientation will include an introduction to the program and software installations.
-Enrolled students with questions about the schedule are asked to contact the Academic Program Manager.
+Enrolled students with questions about the schedule are asked to contact the Academic Program Coordination Team.

 STUDENT GROUP WEBSITE